Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Localization of various form fields

-To more intuitively reflect the content of the above analysis, numerical calculations have been performed, and the detailed information is depicted in Fig. \ref{fig:subfig_7}.
-The figure demonstrates that the behaviors of the effective potential align well with the conclusions (\ref{eq83}).
-Additionally, a number of other bound states have been computed, with their wave functions plotted against the potential function in Fig. \ref{fig:subfig_8}.
+To illustrate the above analysis, we plot the effective potential and the zero-mode in Fig. \ref{fig:subfig_7}.
+The Fig. \ref{fig:subfig7a} demonstrates that the behaviors of the effective potential align well with the conclusions (\ref{eq83}).
+Additionally for the case of $\text C_2=1/2$, a number of bound states are computed and plotted in Fig. \ref{fig:subfig_8}, with their wave functions and the effective potential.